masher92/UKCP18/Regridding/ReadMe.md

 Iris provides functionality to regrid the cube data from one model, using the horizontal grid of another cube.
 For instance, in this case regridding the 1km observations cube using the 2.2km horizontal grid from the model cube.
 A linear regridding scheme is used which calculates the value at a point by extending the gradient of the closest two points.

 <ins> Example </ins>

+It is important to determine the affect of regridding on the data, and particularly on extreme values which can be smoothed in the

 Comparing

 <p float="left">